Elaboration likelihood model

-For instance, as the picture shows, a person is considering buying a car and he is persuaded by his friend to buy a certain model.
-If he processes his friend’s message by taking the central route, he will carefully evaluate his friend’s argument and rationally think about the cost, reliability, fuel efficiency of this model.
-Once he generates favorable thought along the central route, the ELM predicts he will accept the message and the result is enduring.
-However, if he uses the peripheral route to process the message, he will be likely to buy the car simply because he likes the color, or a famous idol on television “asks” him to buy this car.
-Compared to the central route’s effect, thoughts generated from the peripheral route will be relatively short-lasting.

 Origin

 Elaboration likelihood model is a general theory of attitude change.
-According to the theory's developers Richard E. Petty and John T. Cacioppo, they intended to provide a general "framework for organizing, categorizing, and understanding the basic processes underlying the effectiveness of persuasive communications".
+According to the theory's developers Richard E. Petty and John T. Cacioppo, the theory was created to provide a general "framework for organizing, categorizing, and understanding the basic processes underlying the effectiveness of persuasive communications".

 The study of attitudes and persuasion began as the central focus of social psychology, featured in the work of psychologists Gordon Allport (1935) and Edward Alsworth Ross (1908).
 Allport described attitudes as "the most distinctive and indispensable concept in contemporary social psychology".
 Considerable research was devoted to the study of attitudes and persuasion from the 1930s through the late 1970s.
 These studies embarked on various relevant issues regarding attitudes and persuasion, such as the consistency between attitudes and behaviors and the processes underlying attitude/behavior correspondence.
 However, Petty and Cacioppo noticed a major problem facing attitude and persuasion researchers to the effect that there was minimal agreement regarding "if, when, and how the traditional source, message, recipient, and channel variables affected attitude change".
 Noticing this problem, Petty and Cacioppo developed the elaboration likelihood model as their attempt to account for the differential persistence of communication-induced attitude change.
 Petty and Cacioppo suggested that different empirical findings and theories on attitude persistence could be viewed as stressing one of two routes to persuasion which they presented in their elaboration likelihood model.